A partial knowledge of friends of friends speeds social search: Results

-The stretch of the shortest distance between nodes $n_1, n_2$ is defined as $s_{n_1,n_2} = <d(n_1, n_2)>/d_s(n_1,n_2)$ where $<d>$ is the average distance traveled and $d_s$ is the length of the shortest path.
-Hence, the closer the stretch is to $1$ the better the routing is.
-As Fig.~\ref{fig:SSFoF}(b) shows, stretch is the lowest for the original set of friends, and for the random friendship distribution preserving for each node the degree and the ranges of distances from friends for that node.
-Stretch is not affected by the distribution of nodes, but it is sensitive to the friendships assignment.
-For the remaining two types of friendships distribution, exponential and normal, the stretch increases hugely.
+The stretch of the shortest distance between nodes $n_1, n_2$ is defined as $s_{n_1,n_2} = {\bar d}(n_1, n_2)/d_s(n_1,n_2)$, where ${\bar d}$ is the average distance traveled and $d_s$ is the length of the shortest path.
+As explained below, if a transfer to an i-friend is used, it adds two steps to $d_s$ because two hops are required to pass the folder from the current folder to the i-friend.
+Thus, the closer the stretch is to $1$ the more efficient the search is.
+As Fig.~\ref{fig:SSFoF}(b) shows, stretch is the lowest for the original set of friends.
+The distant second is the random friendship edge distribution preserving for each node the degree and the ranges of distances from friends.
+For the remaining three types of random friendship edge distributions, exponential, uniform and Power Law, the stretch drastically increases.

-As the inset in Fig.~\ref{fig:SSFoF}(b) shows, stretch with no knowledge of FoF behaves similar to the previous case of limited knowledge of FoF.
-The only significant difference is that removal of FoF knowledge results in the overall increase in the number of hops used for folder delivery between nodes, increasing stretch.
-The difference between various distributions of friends in this case decreases.
-However, unlike in the case of success rates, stretch is impacted by the actual distribution of nodes in space.
+The lowest stretch achieved with the i-friends awareness is 1.82 with original friendship edge distribution, lower than the 2.72 stretch observed in experiments without such awareness.
+In the first case, the stretch includes about 94\% of all paths while in the second 77.8\% paths, since there are 16.2\% more paths on which the second case failed.
+To fairly compare the stretches between these two cases, we compute a stretch with the i-friends awareness only in cases in which search without i-friends awareness succeeded.
+This adjustment drops the stretch to 1.59, showing the great improvement over forwarding without the i-friends awareness.

+In conclusion, when i-friends awareness is used, the distribution of nodes does not affect the stretch, but the friendship edge assignment does.

+Like in Fig.~\ref{fig:SSFoF}(a) we also show the stretch with and without i-friends awareness for the second best performing distribution of friendship edges that again is the original and the random preserving nodes' degree and ranges of distance to their friends.
+The stretch of the original friendship edge distribution with $\kappa=15$ is statistically significantly lower then that of this distribution with $kappa=0$ (P-value$=0.0051$), and the remaining friendship distributions (P-value$\leq 0.0005$).
+Similarly, the stretch of the second in performance random friendship edge distribution preserving the degree and the ranges of distances from friends of each node is not statistically significantly higher for this distribution combined with $\kappa=0$ (P-value$=0.5038$), but it is statistically significantly higher for the remaining tested methods of friendship edges distributions (P-value$\leq 0.0053$).